 As of October 2021, Bitcoin’s sprawling digital ledger comprised more than 360 billion bytes, or 360 gigabytes (GBs); all of that data has to be toted along by each peer/node, a heavy lift.
 Blocks (transaction data) on the chain, is, by design, constrained to being no larger than one megabyte.
-This limits the number of transactions the Bitcoin network can process per second.
+This limits the number of transactions that the Bitcoin network is capable of processing per second.
 It’s a problem, inhibiting the network’s ability to scale.
 And this problem has led to endless debates as well as some forks (and forks of forks).

 Block producers exchange MINA tokens for SNARK proofs from SNARK workers.
 The key to this activity is a cryptography technique, "zk-SNARKS."

 It stands for “zero-knowledge succinct non-interactive arguments of knowledge.”
 It’s a computer privacy concept – data affirmed though not actually revealed – developed by MIT professor and Algorand founder Silvio Micali.

 The concept of a tiny, portable blockchain was created by O(1) Labs, a company founded in San Francisco in 2017 by Evan Shapiro and Izaak Meckler.

 Shapiro had worked as a software engineer for Mozilla, having obtained his research MS from Carnegie Mellon.

 Meckler developed software for a Wall Street trading firm, Jane Street.

 After four years of trial and error, the O(1) Labs team launched the Mina mainnet on March 23, 2021.